GurungDhiraj/SNHU-Software-Security/README.md

 <ins>**Questions:**<ins>

-*•	Briefly summarize your client, Artemis Financial, and its software requirements.
+Markup : *•	Briefly summarize your client, Artemis Financial, and its software requirements.
 Who was the client?
 What issue did the company want you to address?
         *o	Artemis Financial are a financial consulting company that helps their customers with creating a personalized financial plan.
 They were looking to modernize their infrastructure by trying to enhance and upgrade their security.
 Specifically, I needed to analyze their existing software for any vulnerabilities and add a checksum verification.

 •	What did you do well when you found your client’s software security vulnerabilities?
 Why is it important to code securely?
 What value does software security add to a company’s overall well-being?